isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

   include: "indexing.smk"

-The first rule's input of a Snakefile (rule targets) will determine what's the output that workflow.
-In this case, index.done is the target file what snakemake will look for. **Include: "indexing.smk"** will call the following helper script:
+The first rule's input of a Snakefile (rule targets) will determine what's the output of that workflow.
+In this case, index.done is the target file that snakemake will look for. **Include: "indexing.smk"** will call the following helper script:

-.. note:: Only the first very first Snakefile rule's input behave like this, other input will be the actual inputs of your workflow.
+.. note:: Only the very first Snakefile rule's input behaves like this; other input will be the actual inputs of your workflow.

 ::